Congratulations on your

 Be 2 - 3 minutes in duration

-Once you have been assigned your national issue and have done some research on this topic, you need to draft the bill.
-The template for bill summaries is on our Civics website.
+Once you have chosen your national issue and have done some research on this topic, you need to draft the bill.
+The bill template is in Templates and Handouts.

 o Summarize the issue that your bill addresses